faraggi/besu-public-mainnet/besu-public-mainnet.md

     - Lower latency/increased diversity (in terms of which node to consult)

 - Personal
-    - Blockchin Data analysis on local machines instead of doing remote calls
+    - Blockchain Data analysis on local machines instead of doing remote calls
     - Sending your own transactions from a Node you trust, and propagating it from there
-    - Developing purposes: If your're building your own dapp or service, you will certainly benefit from having your own node to run the dapp on while developing
+    - Developing purposes: If you're building your own dapp or service, you will certainly benefit from having your own node to run the dapp on while developing

 ## Running a Public Ethereum Besu Node